XomaDev/SethwayPrivacyPolicy/README.md

 By using Sethway, you are able to sync notifications across your devices.
 We do not collect, store, or share any of this data.

-### 1.1 Sync feature
+#### **1.1 No Personal Data Collection**

 The notification sync feature - which is the app's primary functionality does not entirely depend on any of our infrastructure to operate.

 A peer-to-peer (device-to-device) mechanism is used to sync notification data.
-This data never reaches any external server.
+This data never reaches us or any external server.
 This data is only available to you and your connected devices.

-### 1.2 Device Discovery feature
+#### **1.2 No User Input is Collected**

+Any data you manually input into Sethway, whether by picking a QR code image or scanning a QR code, is not collected.

+## Sync feature

 Although we do not faciliate the relay of notification data for syncing, your device may occasionally connect to our servers to discover it's peers.

-Thus naturally, your IP address may be logged on our server.

 ## 2. Data Security

-By design, we do not have access to your notification data.
-This is only available to you and your connected devices.

-We cannot see, modify or change this notification data.
+We cannot see, modify or change any notification data that is to be synced.

 ## 3. Crashlytics